-Sam Dylan Finch is a writer, blogger, editor, and queer activist, currently living in the San Francisco Bay Area.
-Sam is best known for his powerful writing about mental health and LGBTQIA+ identity, an intersection he occupies as a gay, mentally ill, and transgender writer.
+Sam Dylan Finch is a writer, journalist, editor, and queer activist, currently living in the San Francisco Bay Area.
+Sam is best known for his powerful writing about mental health and LGBTQIA+ identity, drawing from personal experience as a gay, mentally ill, and transgender writer.

 His work has also appeared in print, including an essay in the widely-praised book Things No One Will Tell Fat Girls, in which he explores trans masculinity and body image, as well as writing the foreword for the book You and Your Gender Identity: A Guide to Discovery.
 His work will also appear in an upcoming anthology that examines lived experiences of violence in transmasculine communities.